djplaner/memex/docs/sense/Teaching/worked-examples.md

 See also: [[teaching]], [[teaching-mathematics]]

-Arising out of [[cognitive-load-theory]] demonstrates the steps required to complete a task.
+Arising out of cognitive load theory demonstrates the steps required to complete a task.
 Benefit arises from the explanations of each step taken and then learners using self-explanations to describe the steps.

 Effectiveness reduces as the learner gains increased expertise.
 An approach perhaps best applied to algorithmic skill domains where there a single correct solutions.